 This page presents dozens and dozens of ways that the built environment can harm our health, but it doesn't need to be so.
 Choices about materials in indoor environments can greatly improve the health impacts in the spaces where many of us spend most of our time.
 Some relatively minor adjustments can provide substantial health benefits.

 Planning outdoor environments to minimize noise, reduce pollution and crime, promote physical activity and foster social connections is within our community control if we act together.
-There are many instances of communities that have reclaimed neighborhoods and reaped great economic and health benefits, making communities into places where people want to live, work and raise children.147 Individual choices regarding consumption and policymakers/lawmakers can drive much bigger changes.
+There are many instances of communities that have reclaimed neighborhoods and reaped great economic and health benefits, making those communities into places where people want to live, work and raise children.147 Individual choices regarding consumption and policymakers/lawmakers can drive much bigger changes.
 On a societal scale, choices about travel, energy sources, community design and economic structures have the potential to create more healthful built environments all around the world.